 At the end of the program, the student is expected to speak the language with a certain level of fluency and convey ideas effectively.
-Besides gaining the confidence and skill to communicate using the language, students become adept in translating it to English, too!
+Besides gaining the confidence and skill to communicate using the language, students become adept at translating it into English, too!

 18 reasons why you should major in Foreign Language

 Once you succeed in acquiring a new skill, your confidence improves significantly.
 You get a sense of accomplishment in being able to speak a new language.
 You become more comfortable in your interactions, too.